Avenue Q: West End

 A Cameron Mackintosh-produced version of Avenue Q opened in 2006 in the West End at the Noël Coward Theatre (formerly the Albery Theatre).
 Several adaptive changes were made for British audiences, including portrayal of the Gary Coleman character by a male actor.
 The production ran 1,179 performances through March 2009, then reopened in June 2009 at the Gielgud Theatre.
 After a further 327 performances, the show moved in March 2010 to the Wyndham's Theatre, where it closed on October 30, 2010, after a five-year run.
-A single concert of the show was performed on 10 November 2024 at the Sondheim Theatre to celebrate the production's 18th anniversary; the original West End cast reprised their roles.
+A single concert of the show was performed on November 10, 2024 at the Sondheim Theatre to celebrate the production's 18th anniversary; the original West End cast reprised their roles.

 Touring productions

 The first national tour began at the Spreckels Theatre in San Diego, California, on June 30, 2007.
 Broadway director and choreographer Jason Moore and Ken Roberson returned in those roles, as did most other Broadway creative team members.
 The tour played a total of 721 performances in 22 cities, and closed at the Fox Cities Performing Arts Center in Appleton, Wisconsin on May 10, 2009.
 A second national tour opened in Clemson, South Carolina in September 2009 under direction of the same creative team, and closed in Huntsville, Alabama on April 23, 2011.

 The first UK tour began at the Theatre Royal Bath in February 2011 and closed at Northampton's Derngate in July.
+The cast featured Adam Pettigrew as Princeton/Rod, Rachel Jerram as Kate Monster/Lucy the Slut, Chris Thatcher as Nicky/Trekkie Monster/Bear, Matthew J. Henry as Gary Coleman, Jacqueline Tate as Christmas Eve, Edward Judge as Brian and Katharine Moraz as Mrs. T/Bear.

+A UK and Ireland tour began in January 2012 at the Theatre Royal, Plymouth, The tour featured Sam Lupton as Princeton/Rod, Moraz as Kate Monster/Lucy the Slut, Thatcher as Nicky/Trekkie Monster/Bear, Henry as Gary Coleman, Julie Yammanee as Christmas Eve, Judge as Brian and Daniella Gibb as Mrs. T/Bear.

-A second UK and Ireland tour began in January 2012 at the Theatre Royal, Plymouth, Sell A Door Theatre Company launched a British revival of the show in April 2014, which ran for 3 weeks at Greenwich Theatre, followed by a 12-week UK tour.
+Sell A Door Theatre Company launched a British revival of the show in April 2014, which ran for 3 weeks at Greenwich Theatre, followed by a 12-week UK tour.
 The tour differed from the West End production in that Gary Coleman, as in the Broadway production, was portrayed by a female actress.
 The production toured the UK again in 2015–16; another touring production started in 2019.